-I found a kitten
+I Found a Kitten!

 Not all kittens need rescuing!
-Mother cats have a habit of leaving their kittens in unlikely places and will return to he litter.
+Mother cats have a habit of leaving their kittens in unlikely places and will return to her litter.
 Unless the kittens are clearly ill they are best left where they are and monitored from a safe distance to ensure the mother returns.

 We recently had a case of a number of members mobilizing to rescue a kitten that had adopted a tourist at a hotel, only to find out that the kitten belonged to one of the staff!
 However, sadly there are many cats and kittens in Chiang Mai that urgently need help.
 Alone, abandoned or sick kittens won’t make it without human intervention.

 A sick or injured cat or kitten should receive medical attention as soon as possible.
 The climate in Thailand means that a sick animal can die of dehydration very quickly!

 Step 1: See if the mother is around